asheeshyadav1/Adaptive-Quadrature-and-Convergence-Analysis/README.md

 ## What This Investigation Demonstrates

-- **Practical implementation of Composite Simpson's Rule** for piecewise functions.
+- **Practical implementation of Composite Simpson's Rule** for piecewise functions
-- **Link between smoothness and convergence rate**: Theoretical order is an upper bound, realized only if the function is smooth enough.
+- **Link between smoothness and convergence rate**: Theoretical order is an upper bound, realized only if the function is smooth enough
-- **Methodology for empirical convergence analysis**: Log-log error plots are used to determine effective order $p$.
+- **Methodology for empirical convergence analysis**: Log-log error plots are used to determine effective order $p$
-- **Understanding numerical errors**: Moves beyond computation to explain why the method performs as it does based on integrand properties.
+- **Understanding numerical errors**: Moves beyond computation to explain why the method performs as it does based on integrand properties